Inheritance: Soviet response to inheritance

 As Communism is founded on the Marxist Labor Theory of Value, any money collected in the course of a lifetime is justified if it was based on the fruits of the person's own labor and not from exploiting others.
 The first communist government installed after the Russian Revolution resolved to abolish the right of inheritance regardless of being the result of someone's work or exploitation, with some exceptions.

 Taxation

 Many states have inheritance taxes or estate taxes, under which a portion of any inheritance or estate becomes government revenue.

 Inheritance and pensions

 United Arab Emirates

-In the United Arab Emirates, government pensions can, under specific conditions, be transferred to heirs after the death of a pensioner.
+In the United Arab Emirates, government pensions can, under specific conditions, be transferred to heirs upon a pensioner's death.
 This reflects a broader approach in some countries to support families of deceased retirees.